Supreme Court nominee Kavanaugh denies allegation of sexual misconduct in school

 Sen. John Cornyn of Texas, the second-ranking Republican and a member of the committee, was also skeptical.

 Chairman Chuck Grassley, R-Iowa, was unaware of the information until it was made public, according to a GOP committee aide.
-Kavanaugh has undergone six federal background checks over time in government, including one most recently for the nomination, the aide said.
+Kavanaugh has undergone six federal background checks over his time in government, including one for the nomination, the aide said.

-The new information on Kavanaugh was included Thursday in his confidential background file at the committee and is now available for senators to review, the aide said.

-Democrats don't have the votes to block Kavanaugh's nomination if Republicans are unified in favor of it.

 Associated Press writers Eric Tucker, Michael Balsamo, Mary Clare Jalonick, Zeke Miller and Alan Fram contributed to this report.